zachleat/twitter-avatar-url/README.md

 # twitter-avatar-url

 Find one or more twitter avatar image URLs from one or more twitter usernames.

+* Automatically removes duplicate usernames from the input
+* Handles Twitter API limits for you.
+This service limits 100 usernames per request but if you pass 200 unique usernames to this function, we will return 200 entries to you.

 ## Installation